rhelmstedter/Zettelkasten/README.md

 ## Configuration

-I use markdown sytax instead of wiki syntax (partly because I am lazy and down want to learn wiki, but mostly to make it more compatiple with other resources).
+I use markdown syntax instead of wiki syntax (partly because I am lazy and down want to learn wiki, but mostly to make it more compatible with other resources).
 I added the `.md` when vimwiki creates a new file and changed the format of the file name to yyyymmddhhmm.md.
 This allows links to be clickable and files names to match when using Zettlr.
-In addition to vimwiki :tags: I also add #tags.
-While it doubles the work each time I add tags, it allows me to seach tags directly in vim and use the tag feature in Zettlr.
+In addition to vimwiki (e.g. :tags:) I also add hashtags (e.g. #tags).
+This allows me to search tags directly in vim and use the tag feature in Zettlr.
+I added a function to my ~/.vimrc that adds hashtags.
+It is mapped to `<leader>at`.

-In addition to vimwiki and vim-zettel I have added a couple more plugins to make the writing expereince more enjoyable: [pencil](https://github.com/reedes/vim-pencil), [goyo](https://github.com/junegunn/goyo.vim).
+In addition to vimwiki and vim-zettel I have added a couple more plugins to make the writing experience more enjoyable: [pencil](https://github.com/reedes/vim-pencil), [goyo](https:/github.com/junegunn/goyo.vim).

-The relevant portions of my .vimrc are found below.
+The relevant portions of my ~/.vimrc are found below.

 ```vim
 "=====[ vimwiki and vim-zettel ]===================